ialtafshaikh/todo-app-frontend/README.md

-# Todo App
+# Todo Frontend App

-This is a Todo App I have created from scratch using HTML, CSS, and Javascript.
+This is a frintend application connected with a todo backend.

 ## Getting Started